These standards cover the minimum password requirements for all electronic devices owned or leased by Loyola that can be protected by a password.

 - If a user is unsure if a given account is privileged, they must assume that it is.

 Mobile device Passwords - All mobile devices used to access Loyola email or other Loyola resources must follow the same password standards as listed under network passwords.
 If the mobile device cannot be configured to confirm that the password meets those standards, then the user of the mobile device is responsible for choosing an appropriate password.
-Mobile devices must be configured to automatically erase themselves if an incorrect password is entered 10 times in a row.

 - If a mobile device that does not meet these standards must be connected to Loyola email or other Loyola resources, the end user must consult with the Information Security team at DataSecurity@luc.edu to discuss the situation.